-In 2018, the syndicate's business consisted of five operating divisions.
-The following table provides a breakdown of gross premiums written by division.
+In 2018, the syndicate's business consisted of three operating divisions.
+The following table provides a breakdown of gross premiums (returned)/written by division.
+During the year the syndicate had a significant return premium resulting in overall negative gross premiums written.